 - Show that you are concerned and can offer support.

 - Be direct and clear, especially about confidentiality and the limitations of your role.

 - Take threats of self harm, attempted suicide or plans to end it all very seriously.

 - If you are an Academic Mentor, inform your departmental tutor or make contact with another adviser.

 - In a crisis situation or if there is a need to refer to a psychiatrist.

 - When someone needs to be pro-active and contact a disturbed student.

-- Where the School can make Reasonable Adjustments or Individual Exam Adjustments.
+- Where the School can make Reasonable Adjustments or Central Exam Adjustments.